BallAerospace/COSMOS/_docs/installation.md

 ## General

 Notes:

+1. The bash shell is required on Linux and Mac

 1. ruby-termios is a dependency of COSMOS on non-windows platforms but is not listed in the gem dependencies because it is not a dependency on Windows.
 An extension attempts to install it when gem install cosmos is run.
 This should work as long as you are online.
 If attempting an offline installation of cosmos you will need to first manually install ruby-termios: ```gem install ruby-termios```